gbdev/pandocs/content/Sprite_RAM_Bug.md

 #### Write Corruption

-A write corruption corrupts the currently access row in the following manner, as long as it\'s not the first row (containing the first two sprites):
+A write corruption corrupts the currently access row in the following manner, as long as it's not the first row (containing the first two sprites):

 -   The first word in the row is replaced with this bitwise expression: